Recommended word list

 Use prevent instead of disallow.
 (Vale rule: Substitutions.yml)

-Discussion summary
+Discussion Summary

-Use sentence case for Discussion summary.
+Use title case for Discussion Summary.

-On first mention on a page, use GitLab Duo Discussion summary.
-Thereafter, use Discussion summary by itself.
+On first mention on a page, use GitLab Duo Discussion Summary.
+Thereafter, use Discussion Summary by itself.

 Docker-in-Docker, dind